 The Willow Project is an investigation into one of Iceland’s newly gained raw materials, the willow tree.
 Since the start of forestry about 70 years ago, this material has become available in larger quantities.
 The result is a material palette created through the deconstruction of the tree in all its elements, including the leaves, inner and outer bark and wood.
 It is treating by boiling, burning and distilling, before re-constructing the elements into new materials.

 During the research process, three main processes of boiling, burning, and distilling were rendered.
-Inspired by the natural circulation of matter, nothing but water and heat were added to the wood and all byproducts were processed as valuable resources.
+Inspired by the natural circulation of matter, nothing but water and heat are added to the wood and all byproducts are processed as valuable resources.

 Tinna Gunnarsdóttir, Friðrik Steinn Friðriksson, Óskar Kristinn Vignisson, Iceland University of the Arts